ZeroTraceAPI/Amulet-Utility-Plugins/CONTRIBUTING.md

 1. Keep changes focused.
 2. Avoid unrelated rewrites.
 3. Explain what changed and why.
-4. Test the plugin when possible before submitting.
+4. Test the affected plugin or companion tool when possible before submitting.
-5. Mention the Amulet version and Minecraft version used for testing.
+5. Mention the Amulet version, Minecraft edition, and Minecraft version used for testing when relevant.
 6. Avoid adding unnecessary dependencies.
 7. Keep compatibility with Minecraft Bedrock Edition and Amulet in mind.
 8. Follow the existing code style where practical.